cmitsakopoulos/Paris-Saclay_Notes/Multivariate_Statistics/Course_R.md

 *HPT*:
 ![alt text](image-13.png)

-### Chi squared test
+### Chi squared test: Qualitative Variables, testing proportional correlation.

-Upon suspicion of c*orrelation between dependent and independent variables*, even to test that the proportions seen between dependent variables are **not random**, one would use a chi squared test.
+Upon suspicion of *correlation between dependent and independent variables*, even to test that the proportions seen between dependent variables are **not random**, one would use a chi squared test.

 Given the example of the Evans dataset, we have already observed a possible correlation between CDH and smoking (SMK); what we want to do is now disprove the null hypothesis (no correlation; random chance) and accept the possibility of correlation between CDH and SMK.